‘‘The camera is a bridge that connects two worlds.’’

 An Introduction to the Creative Work of Brad Carr

 Hello!
-My name is Brad Carr, and I am, among many things, a landscape photographer, Nature writer, photography tutor, and creative mentor from the rolling hills of Mid Wales.
+I’m Brad Carr, a landscape photographer, author, tutor, and mentor from the peaceful, rolling hills of Mid Wales.

 Logotipo de Outtdoor Photography en blanco y negro con la palabra 'Outdoor' en letras grandes y 'Photography' en letras más pequeñas debajo.